 I remember before I met my husband, I started to pull back from some toxic relationships in my life.
 I allowed myself to be taken advantage of; let myself be taken for granted.
 They demanded so much but gave so little.
 My time, my finances, my heartfelt, “I will stretch until I break, as long as you don’t have discomfort.”

-When my priorities shifted and I started giving a little more love to me.
+When my priorities shifted and I started giving a little more love to myself.
 Not only did it feel amazing, but I had to have this love within me before I could give it freely to someone else.
-My new found happiness was poorly wished upon.
+My newfound happiness was poorly wished upon.
 And instead of attempting to fix those relationships, I stood my ground with “I am loveable and worthy” mantras.
 I focused on the blossoming relationships and let go of the suffocating.

 1. Stop comparing yourself

 Comparing ourselves to others is a losing battle.
 Not only do we look for things we lack, but we find ourselves in the feeling of lack.
 Unless you have been in their shoes, viewed life the way they do, and gone through their experiences, you are comparing yourself to information that can in no way be accurate.
 Comparing takes the focus off you and onto that person, yet your power lies in things you can affect in your life.
 You are a unique being and there is nobody in the world like you.

 Start to shift your focus on things that are going right in your life and pay attention to the person looking back in the mirror.
 He or she has their own unique attributes.
 Let go of the inner perfectionist and start to appreciate your smile, your talents, and what you have to offer.
 Starting to see your value is the fastest way to shift focus to the right place.

 2. Don’t settle